 DID YOU LIKE THE BATTLE?
 PLEASE RATE OR SHARE ON SOCIAL MEDIA

-Celebrating Marvel Entertainment by watching Guardians of the Galaxy 2 (2017)?
+Comic collector celebrating the Guardians of the Galaxy 2 (2017) anniversary by reading Warlock and the Infinity Watch?
 To #collectabattle, click on Buy On Amazon to collect the full battle of Warlock and the Infinity Watch (1992-1995) #1 and become the supreme being of the Marvel Cosmic Hierarchy.
 For the previews, click on Preview the Battle or visit our product review to find why the #ModernAge comic belongs in your collection as the best Infinity Gauntlet sequel.

 More holidays or Superhero Day collecting?
 Visit our Collector's Ship for Modern Age comics for sale.

 In the Star Chamber, Adam Warlock with the Infinity Gauntlet is on trial before Living Tribunal and the Magistrati.

 When Eternity presses charges, a short skirmish follows.

 |THE INFINITY GAUNTLET SEQUEL|

 Enter the contestants in the Star Chamber.
 On the left side is Adam Warlock and on the right side is the Living Tribunal.